Guide to African American Historic Sites Learn More: Enslaved Africans living in Deerfield

 Bill of sale, 1741.
 Thomas Williams Papers.
 New York Historical Society

-The sale of child slaves is shocking to us today, but in the 18th century, enslaved children were regularly sold and parted from their families.
-It is not hard to imagine the devastation of separation.
+The sale of child slaves shocks us today, but in the 18th century, enslaved children were regularly sold and parted from their families.
+Many slave owners preferred to purchase children in the belief that younger slaves would learn English more easily, adapt more quickly and develop stronger loyalties to a master and his family.
+It is not hard to imagine the devastation of separation these children and their families experienced.
 Although slaves' ability to maintain ties with family members was sometimes difficult, they struggled to stay connected.

 Daily labor

 Slave labor in New England was as diverse as the economy.
 Enslaved Africans were often given training in specialized skills to work in trades.
-Others, such as Cato and Titus, slaves to Deerfield's minister, the Reverend Jonathan Ashley (see site 19 on map), performed manual labor as needed for Ashley and others.
-In the household, people like Jenny took care of the children, cooked the family's meals over the kitchen fireplace, washed and mended the clothes, cleaned the house, and worked in the kitchen garden.
+Others, such as Cato and Titus, slaves to Deerfield's minister, the Reverend Jonathan Ashley, performed manual labor, usually agricultural, as needed for Ashley and others.
+In the household, Cato's mother Jenny took care of the Ashley children, cooked the family's meals over the kitchen fireplace, washed and mended the clothes, cleaned the house, and worked in the kitchen garden.

 Connections to Africa

-Documents and archaeological discoveries elsewhere show that many slaves stayed connected to their African culture.
-Deerfield historian George Sheldon heard about the Reverend Jonathan Ashley's slave Jenny (see site 19 on map) and wrote that she "fully expected, at death or before, to be transported back to Guinea; and all her long life she was gathering, as treasures to take back to her motherland, all kinds of odds and ends, colored rags, bits of finery, peculiarly shaped stones, shells, buttons, beads, anything she could string."
+Documents and archaeological discoveries elsewhere reveal that many slaves stayed connected to their African culture.
+Deerfield historian George Sheldon heard about the Reverend Jonathan Ashley's slave Jenny and wrote that she "fully expected, at death or before, to be transported back to Guinea; and all her long life she was gathering, as treasures to take back to her motherland, all kinds of odds and ends, colored rags, bits of finery, peculiarly shaped stones, shells, buttons, beads, anything she could string."
+Jenny's son, Cato, created a similar collection.
+George Sheldon remembered that for many years Deerfield residents referred to buttons as "Cato's money."

 What could this mean?
-Jenny's collecting might reflect her cultural connection to Africa.
+Jenny's and Cato's collecting likely reflected their cultural and spiritual connection to Africa.
 Among the Bakongo peoples of West Central Africa (where many people were captured into slavery), people gathered objects like stones, roots, metal rings, and beads to make Nkisi bundles, or medicines of the gods.
 These sacred bundles could help direct the gods to provide aid for humans on earth.

 Slave names

 One way slave owners exerted their control over their slaves was to choose new names for them when they first arrived in the colonies or when babies were born to the enslaved, taking away an important cultural right to name members of one's own family.
 Names that were commonly chosen were sometimes derived from Greek or Roman history, the Bible, or classic literature (like Caesar, Mesheck and Titus), or place names such as Boston and Hartford.
 At other times, slave owners allowed enslaved people to retain their African names.
-In any case, it is likely that many slaves continued to use their African names in conversation with each other.
+Names such as "Phillis" and "Cuffee" reflect the African practice of naming children after days of the week.
 Many slaves maintained kinship by bestowing parent's or grandparent's names, of whatever origin, to a newborn, thus preserving these names into the 19th century.

 How did slaves interact with each other?

-Enslaved persons crossed paths in daily life on a regular basis.
-Timothy Childs (see site 7 on map), who owned Humphry, Caesar, and Phillis, was one of many Deerfield residents who variously hired out his slaves and hired his neighbor's slaves, such as Cato and Titus from the Reverend Ashley.
+Enslaved African Americans crossed paths in daily life on a regular basis.
+Joseph Barnard (site 15 on map), who owned Prince, was one of many Deerfield residents who rented out his own and hired neighbors' slaves, such as Titus from Daniel Arms (site 10).
 The seasonal demands of agriculture required many hands at various times of the year.
 Throughout the town, work, commerce, and daily life presented many opportunities for slaves to interact, communicate, and form relationships with one another.
 However, the personal side of slaves' experience often remains invisible.

 Runaway Slave: Attempts to Resist